 I imagined a response in which I was far more blunt: "No way.
 I'm not touching that shit.
 Do you know it's a group one carcinogen that is estimated to cause over five billion dollars worth of harm to our country every year?"

-But as satisfying as it was forming these responses in my mind I’m pleased I kept it brief.
-The wine-sampling lady didn’t need to hear my story or nor did she deserve my anger.
-She’s just a woman trying to pay her bills and earn money to get her own grated cheese and hummus.
+But as satisfying as it was forming these responses in my mind I'm pleased I kept it brief.
+The wine-sampling lady didn't need to hear my story, nor did she deserve my anger.

 Love, Mrs D xxx